eybbus/pullus-slackus/README.md

 # pullus-slackus
 Can't have slack github intergration?
-Tierd of copy pasting a message to slack.
+Tired of copy pasting a message to slack?
 Use Pullus-slackus today!